Cepesp-Fgv/cepesp-python/README.md

 ### Cache
 Each time a request is made to the cepesp-R API, the specific dataset is constructed and downloaded to your local system.
 To limit processing and bandwidth utilization, the cepesp-R package includes the option to cache your requests so that they are stored locally and immediately available when that request is repeated.

-Note that if you use this feature the app will create a sub-directory `/static/cache` of your working directory to store the downloaded data.
+Note that if you use this feature, the app create a sub-directory `/static/cache` of your working directory to store the downloaded data.
 You can manually delete this data to force a new download the next time the same request is made.

 ```{r, eval=FALSE}
 data <- get_votes(year = 2014, position=1, regional_aggregation="Municipality", cached=TRUE)